tektutor/devops-march-2022/Day2/README.md

 pod/nginx-6888c79454-2cpfx   1/1     Running   0          33s
 </pre>

-## What internally happens in K8s cluster when we create a deployment?
+## ℹ️ What internally happens in K8s cluster when we create a deployment?

 When you create a new deployment like so
 ```